davidasnider/cava/README.md

 #### Icinga Emitter

-Listens to the Icinga API and emits messages to the Mesage Exchange queue with `type: icinga`
+Listens to the Icinga API and emits messages to the Message Exchange queue with `type: icinga`

 ### Message Parsing Processor